-Startup is a long tail game.
+Startup is a long-tail game.
 In fact, life is a long tail game.
 So the number of companies an ecosystem produces has a lot to do with the overall number of successful companies that come out of that ecosystem.

-If there are 10 companies, 1 or 2 are going to be really big.
+If there are 10 companies, 1 or 2 are going to be big.
 If there are 1000 companies, 100 companies are going to do moderately well.
 That’s the math.
-Unfortunately, we do not see that many people to start companies.
+Unfortunately, we do not see that many people start companies.
 There are solid reasons behind it.
 The point is we have to find ways to encourage and enable people to start companies otherwise big and small success will always be scarce.

 Starting companies continues to be expensive in Bangladesh.
 Getting a trade license is expensive.
 Incorporation is expensive.
 Running a business is expensive.
-Moreover, along with the expenses it takes huge effort to get these things done.
+Moreover, along with the expenses it takes a huge effort to get these things done.
 I’m not going to list other thousand challenges here.
 In simple, the regulators should pay attention to how we can improve our standing in the World Bank's Doing Business report where our performance continues to put us to shame.
-We should really work on making starting business inexpensive and easy for people.
+We should work on making starting a business inexpensive and easy for people.

 Now take a look at the major buckets.
 We have a handful of ride-hailing companies trying to do the almost same thing.
 We have a handful of e-commerce companies.
 We have a handful of service marketplaces.
 We have a handful of payment products.
 We have a few ed-tech companies and some ad-tech companies.

 A majority of young techies are more interested in building things in silos - a mobile app and similar things.
 But there are better opportunities if you can build things at the intersection of sectors.
 For example, you could build wonderful companies at the intersection of digital technology and leather or food or jute or garments.
-We have not seen much of these things.
+We have not seen many of these things.
 But there is this huge untapped opportunity out there.
 And I’m quite sure that people are going to explore these areas pretty soon.

 These weaknesses are going to cause disaster as the market matures and more serious players enter the market.

 I acknowledge that one of the challenges for our local companies is people.
-Finding great people is a challenge for which we tend to put all the blames on the higher education system and universities.
+Finding great people is a challenge for which we tend to put all the blame on the higher education system and universities.
 But I feel that companies also need to invest in their people.
 And we unjustly blame universities where the industry is doing very little to develop, for example, mid-level managers.
 Universities don’t produce mid-level managers, companies produce them through training and development programs.

 Most great entrepreneurs, starting from Gates to Warren to Patrick Collision of today, are voracious and serious readers.
 It pains me that people don’t see reading as something critical in Dhaka.
 I would particularly stress this point that founders should seriously work on developing a habit of reading.
-This is absolutely essential for building consequential things in today’s world.
+This is essential for building consequential things in today’s world.

-A lot has been going for Bangladesh.
+A lot has been going on in Bangladesh.
 We have changed in so many ways and at so many levels in the past few years that keeping track of it is a challenge.
-Today, our per capita income is USD $1516.
+Today, our per capita income is USD 1516.
 Just a few years ago, it was a minuscule sum.
 Over 6% GDP growth has become a norm.
 The economy grew 7.28% in the last fiscal year and is projected to grow at 7.5% for FY 2018-19.
 This will be the eighth straight year in a row that Bangladesh’s GDP has exceeded 6% growth.
-This is has unleashed a lot of other important developments.
+This has unleashed a lot of other important developments.
 If you look at the major trends in Dhaka, your mind will simply blow.
 We are in for an unprecedented run.
 It is just that we have to apply ourselves.

 Contact Ruhul Kader at [email protected]